Cardiovascular Management of Type II Diabetes

 The Era of CV Outcomes Trials for New Anti-Diabetes Therapies

-It’s important to understand that, in 2008, there was a guidance document issued by the FDA for industry that really called all newer therapies and established therapies to conduct long-term cardiovascular outcomes trials primarily to determine the safety of these respective agents in patients with diabetes mellitus as it relates to cardiovascular events.
+It’s important to understand that, in 2008, there was a guidance document issued by the FDA for an industry that really called all newer therapies and established therapies to conduct long-term cardiovascular outcomes trials primarily to determine the safety of these respective agents in patients with diabetes mellitus as it relates to cardiovascular events.
 It was recommended these cardiovascular outcomes trials be prospective and blinded, evaluate hard cardiovascular endpoints, including mortality, myocardial infarction stroke rates, they enroll patients at higher cardiovascular risk, these include those individuals with diabetes and multiple cardiovascular risk factors and/or those with established atherosclerotic cardiovascular disease, that patients be evaluated for greater than or equal to two years, and that subgroups be evaluated for efficacy and safety.
-As is shown in the right, it’s just a timetable of a number of different drugs belonging to a number of different classes that are color coded with a legend listed, highlighting an outpouring of different investigations meeting the requirements set out by the FDA more than 10 years ago.
+As is shown on the right, it’s just a timetable of a number of different drugs belonging to a number of different classes that are color-coded with a legend listed, highlighting an outpouring of different investigations meeting the requirements set out by the FDA more than 10 years ago.

 Different Drug Class Treatment Results

 A number of different trials reflecting, in this case, two different drug classes in the upper portion showing DPP-4 inhibitors, including saxagliptin, alogliptin, sitagliptin, and linagliptin, and then a dual PPAR agonist at the bottom, looking at five respective trials showing the respective agents, the drug classes, the major adverse cardiac events that were evaluated in the respective trials, the rates of those events in the active arm versus the comparator arm, and then the hazard ratio both for superiority and noninferiority.
-With the understanding that most of these trials were powered for noninferiority, and as is the case for each of the DPP-4 inhibitors, as one can see, Pvalue was statistically significant for noninferiority, but none of these achieved superiority with regard to standard care.
+With the understanding that most of these trials were powered for noninferiority, and as is the case for each of the DPP-4 inhibitors, as one can see, Pvalue was statistically significant for noninferiority, but none of this achieved superiority with regard to standard care.
 And it’s going to be looked at a little bit later, I’ve included the far right, the rates of heart failure hospitalization hazard ratios overall, and for the most part, there was no difference in the rates of this with the exception of saxagliptin that saw a statistically significant 27% relative increase in the rates of heart failure hospitalization in the SAVOR-TIMI 53 trial.

 Positive Cardiovascular Outcomes Trials: GLP-1RA